calistasalsabila/Programming-Language/Python/material/11_02StatementRaiseAndException.md

 ---

-## 📌 Why Use Custom Exceptions?
+## Why Use Custom Exceptions?

-✅ Make errors easier to understand.
+Make errors easier to understand.
-✅ Better debugging and clarity.
+Better debugging and clarity.
-✅ More control over app logic and flow.
+More control over app logic and flow.

 ---

-## 🧠 Summary
+## Summary

 - Use `raise` to trigger errors intentionally.
 - You can raise both built-in and custom exceptions.
 - Create custom exceptions by subclassing `Exception`.
 - Use parentheses `()` in `super().__init__()` to pass messages correctly.
 - `()` is used to instantiate classes — without it, you're just referencing the class.
-- Custom exceptions = clean, readable, maintainable code. ✨
+- Custom exceptions = clean, readable, maintainable code.

+> 📚 This is part of the Python chapter.